echoa/test_gb_sync/models/sealion_v3/sealion_v3_llama3_1_8B.md

 For more details on Llama3.1 8B CPT SEA-LIONv3 base benchmark performance, please refer to the SEA-HELM leaderboard, https://leaderboard.sea-lion.ai/.

-## LLAMA3.1 8B CPT SEA-LIONv3.1 Instruct
+## LLAMA3.1 8B CPT SEA-LIONv3 Instruct
 ### Fine-Tuning Methodology
 Llama3.1 8B CPT SEA-LIONv3 Instruct is a multilingual model that has been fine-tuned in two stages on approximately 12.3M English instruction-completion pairs alongside a pool of 4.5M Southeast Asian instruction-completion pairs from SEA languages such as Indonesian, Javanese, Sundanese, Tamil, Thai and Vietnamese.

-We performed instruction tuning in English and also in SEA languages such as Indonesian, Javanese, Sundanese, Tamil, Thai and Vietnamese on our continued pre-trained Llama3.1 8B CPT SEA-LIONv3 Base, a decoder model using the Llama 3.1 architecture, to create Llama3.1 8B CPT SEA-LIONv3 Instruct.
+We performed instruction tuning in English and also in SEA languages such as Indonesian, Javanese, Sundanese, Tamil, Thai and Vietnamese on our continued pre-trained Llama3.1 8B CPT SEA-LIONv3 Base, to create Llama3.1 8B CPT SEA-LIONv3 Instruct.

 ### Fine-Tuning Data
 Llama3.1 8B CPT SEA-LIONv3 Instruct was trained on a wide range of synthetic instructions, alongside publicly available instructions hand-curated by the team with the assistance of native speakers.
 In addition, special care was taken to ensure that the datasets used had commercially permissive licenses through verification with the original data source.